 Also see . . .
 Oregon Historical Trails Fund.
 Additional history regarding the Free Emigrant Road (Submitted on April 23, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.)

 Credits.
 This page was last revised on April 24, 2018.
-This page originally submitted on April 23, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 42 times since then.
+It was originally submitted on April 23, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+This page has been viewed 66 times since then and 6 times this year.
 Photos: 1, 2, 3, 4. submitted on April 23, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Andrew Ruppenstein was the editor who published this page.